cbarrett17/pwgen/README.md

 -a,--alpha      Indicates the password must contain alphabetical characters. <br>
 -q,--number     Indicates the password must contain numbers. <br>
 -s,--symbol     Indicates the password must contain symbols. <br>

+pwgen creates a random password using any of the possible specifications listed above that are given.